strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

   cruiseControl: {}
 ```

-Once the Kafka cluster is ready, now you can create some topics so that the volumes on brokers will contain some partition replicas.
+Once the Kafka cluster is ready, you can create some topics so that the volumes on brokers contain partition replicas.
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: KafkaTopic